Super Moon, Perth, Western Australian 14th November 2016

 Hamersley Abstract – Hamersley Gorge, Karijini National Park, WA

-To me Hamersley Gorge showcases how the time curved or formed the Gorge.
-It’s like a giant rock that’s been chopped by a very large knife, that created also an abstract like patterns.
-That is why I called these Hamersley Abstract.
+To me Hamersley Gorge showcases how the time formed the Gorge.
+It’s like a giant rock that’s been folded on itself and chopped in half by a very large knife and the exposed rock reveals abstract patterns.
+That is why I called this picture Hamersley Abstract.

 F16 @ 1/50 s ISO 50 EF 16-35 mm L lens @ 27 mm